HCloward/syniti-hugo/content/System-Admin/Use_Cases/Set_up_Data_Sources_for_Transform_in_System_Administration.md

 +++
-title = ''
-solution = 'Platform'
+title = 'Set up Data Sources for Transform in System Administration' solution = 'Platform'
 +++

-## Set up Data Sources for Transform in System Administration
+# Set up Data Sources for Transform in System Administration

 An Administrator must set up data sources in System Administration before Transform can be used.